Montebello, California: Government

-The Montebello Fire Department is divided into five divisions: Fire Administration, Operations, Communications, Fire Prevention, and Emergency Preparedness.
-Fire Chief Dominic Hebert oversees the Montebello Fire Department.
-The Fire Administration division has control over the fire department's functions ranging from the budget to policy and personnel.
-The operations division oversees emergency response teams including emergency medical services, fire and rescue, and special operation groups such as Urban Search and Rescue and water rescue.
-The Operations Division is composed of response personnel from three fire stations, staffing three paramedic engine companies, and one truck company.
-The shift Battalion Chief oversees the activities of the three fire stations on their respective shift.
-The communications division oversees communications for all city operations including fire and police dispatch.
-The Fire Prevention Division oversees fire and safety inspections, including maintenance of fire protection systems and equipment, and fire and building code enforcement for all public buildings, as well as businesses within the city of Montebello.
-Fire prevention is also responsible for fire and arson investigation.
-The Emergency Preparedness Division is responsible for the coordination and training of public safety employees in the event of all major disasters.
-The Fire Marshal, Kurt Johnson, oversees the Fire Prevention Division and the Emergency Preparedness Division.
+On January 24, 2024, Montebello became "at least" the fourth city in Southern California whose local governments passed a resolution calling for a ceasefire in Israel's war on Gaza; the city council passed the resolution unanimously.

 Education

 Public

 The city is served by the Montebello Unified School District.
 M.U.S.D. serves the city of Montebello, portions of the cities of Bell Gardens, Commerce, Downey, Rosemead, Pico Rivera, and Monterey Park, as well as the unincorporated community of South San Gabriel, and a part of the unincorporated community of East Los Angeles.
 The District is one of the largest and most diverse in Los Angeles County with an enrollment of more than 35,000 K–12 students and 30,000 adults enrolled in adult education.

 There are eighteen elementary schools, six intermediate schools, five high schools, and four adult schools.
 The five high schools are: Montebello High School, founded in 1909; Bell Gardens High School; Schurr High School; Vail High School, an alternative high school for grades 10–12;

 Applied Technology Center, a $30 million facility opened in the fall of 2011, is a vocational high school with state-of-the-art technical training capable of accommodating up to 750 students.
 Students wishing to attend ATC are required to apply for admission.
 Board of education President Edwin Chau stated that ATC offers students a "rigorous academic curriculum and career technical education within a full-day schedule."
 Montebello Unified, has made it their goal to ensure students graduate ready and college prepared."
 The project was paid for with a $98 million Measure M bond, which voters passed in November 2004.